xmake-io/xmake.sh/README.md

 - [x] Generate makefile
 - [x] Custom toolchains
+- [x] Detect options, code snippets, dependencies, compiler features

 #### In the future it will support

 - [ ] Generate build.ninja
-- [ ] Detect options, code snippet, dependencies, compiler features
 - [ ] Support more xmake features

 ### New project